 In 1855 it is being run by 51-year-old George Gulliver and Ann.
 The couple have been hosts for a many years, they were there in the 1851 census and are still there in the 1861 census.

-One of the few remaining buildings from Weymouth old High Street, this atmospheric pub is still as popular as ever today, it even holds the dubious title of the most haunted pub in the area with many ghostly goings on, many a ghoul gliding through its historic rooms.
+One of the few remaining buildings from Weymouth old High Street, this atmospheric pub is still as popular as ever today, it even holds the dubious title of the most haunted pub in the area with numerous ghostly goings on, many a ghoul gliding through its historic rooms.

 Their neighbours at no 64 are Charles and Elizabeth Denning.
 The couple run the greengrocers and a beerhouse and have done so in this street for the past 15 odd years.